Particles and Phase Space Points

 psp[Outgoing(), 2] # the second outgoing particle

-ParticleStateful: outgoing photon
+ParticleStateful: outgoing mock boson

 particles(psp, Incoming()) # all incoming particles as a tuple